 We have the privilege of unprecedented access to exceptional women leaders from around the world.
-Here, we share some of their candid thoughts, inspirational insights, and practical tips exclusively for you – the aspiring woman leader.
+Here, we share some of their candid thoughts, inspirational insights, and practical tips.

 "There are great debates around the world about work-life balance and whether women can have it all.
 I am a great believer that you can have all of some things but not everything.
 That may sound like a distinction without a difference but it’s an important difference.
 Women must take hold of the choices they make very deliberately.
 They’ve got to decide in life what it is that they want.
 If that includes family and children then make a plan for that both at home and at work, one that works for them.
 Making those choices consciously and understanding that by putting something into your life you actually have to figure out what to take away if you are trying to make room for life and work is very important - probably the most important set of decisions women will make."